TenjinInc/procrastinator/README.md

 # Procrastinator

-Procrastinator is a framework-independent job scheduling gem to allow your app to put stuff of until later.
-It creates a subprocess for each queue to performs tasks at the designated times.
-Or maybe later, depending on how busy it is.
+Procrastinator is a pure ruby job scheduling gem to allow your app to put off work for later.

-Don't worry, it'll get done eventually.
+Tasks are scheduled in queues and those queues are monitored by separate worker subprocesses.
+Once the scheduled time arrives, the queue worker performs that task.

+If the task fails to complete or takes too long, it delays it until even later.

 ## Installation